 The cool thing about freelancing in any field is that you don’t really work for anyone, so you have the option to turn down job opportunities too!
 If something isn’t appealing to you and someone is trying to underpay you – byeee Felicia.
 Respectfully.

 Degrees and grades mean less and less in this world, and building strong genuine relationships is everything.
+We like to call it “networking” but there’s something about that word that doesn’t sound genuine.

+Why is it important?
 If you’re a freelance dancer, choreographers often don’t hold auditions but instead “direct book” which means that they pick dancers based on who they know and who they trust already.

 8. Find your people